-No studies on the effects on the ability to drive and use machines have been performed.
+Atriance has major influence on the ability to drive and use machines.

 Patients treated with nelarabine are potentially at risk of suffering from somnolence during and for several days after treatment.
 Patients must be cautioned that somnolence can affect performance of skilled tasks, such as driving.